waffle-iron/github-workflow-pal/README.md

     This purely serves as a reminder, and doesn't perform any further checks.

-- **'New bug' button**
+- **'New buildo issue' button**

-  Add a 'New bug' button for quick creation of issues of type bug.
+  Add a 'New buildo issue' button for quick creation of issues specific to buildo's workflow.